eivindveg/HotSUploader/README.md

 As Heroes of the Storm supports Windows and OSX, JavaFX was chosen due to the immediate simplicity of creating native installers for an event-driven cross platform application.
 Although there is no official game client for Linux distributions, the uploader is capable of running on most of them as well.

 ## Installation
-Links to install the Hots Replay Uploader can be found on the [release page for this project](https://github.com/eivindveg/HotSUploader/releases) at the bottom of each release.
+Links to install the Hots Replay Uploader can be found on the [release page](https://github.com/eivindveg/HotSUploader/releases) at the bottom of each release.

+###Homebrew
-You can also install with HomeBrew:
+If you're on OSX and use brew, you can also install with [Homebrew Cask](http://caskroom.io):

-``brew cask install hots-replay-uploader``
+`brew cask install hots-replay-uploader`

+If you don't have Cask installed yet, you can get it via:
+`brew tap caskroom/cask`

 ## Licenses
 [![YourKit, LLC](https://www.yourkit.com/images/yklogo.png)](https://www.yourkit.com/)